helm/helm/docs/chart_repository.md

 ## Create a chart repository
 A _chart repository_ is an HTTP server that houses one or more packaged charts.
 When you're ready to share your charts, the preferred mechanism is a chart repository.
 You can contribute to the official helm chart repository or create your own.
 Here we'll talk about creating your own chart repository.

 Because a chart repository can be any HTTP server that can serve YAML and tar files and can answer GET requests, you have a plethora of options when it comes down to hosting your own chart repository.
-For example, you can use a Google Cloud Storage(GCS) bucket, Amazon S3 bucket (in website mode), or even create your own web server.
+For example, you can use a Google Cloud Storage(GCS) bucket, Amazon S3 bucket, or even create your own web server.

 ### The chart repository structure
 A chart repository consists of packaged charts and a special file called `index.yaml` which contains an index of all of the charts in the repository.
 A chart repository has a flat structure.
 Given a repository URL, you should be able to download a chart via a GET request to `URL/chartname-version.tgz`.